-The MIL comes on or flashes if a problem is detected in the engine or other vehicle control system.
-If this occurs, have a Yamaha dealer check the onboard diagnostic system.
-If the MIL remains on, have a Yamaha dealer check the vehicle.
+This indicator comes on if a problem is detected in the engine or other vehicle control systems.
+If this occurs, have a Yamaha dealer check the on-board diagnostic system.

+When the vehicle is turned on, this light should come on for a few seconds and then go off.
+Otherwise, have a Yamaha dealer check the vehicle.